ibm-cloud-docs/hpc-spectrum-symphony/getting-started.md

     * `kms_instance_id`: Instance ID of the Key Protect instance that you create.
     * `kms_key_name`: Name of the KMS key that you create

 Customer-managed encryption applies only to the login, management, and static compute nodes.
-The dynamic compute nodes are still IBM-managed.
+The dynamic compute nodes are still provider-managed.
 {: note}

 ## Create custom images